vijayashreeb14/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 ```
 /*
 Program to to count the number of digits in an integer
-Developed by: DHARUNYADEVI S
+Developed by: VIJAYASHREE B
-RegisterNumber:  212223220018
+RegisterNumber:  212223040238
 */
 import java.util.Scanner;